Registration involves choosing your courses / sections and your Registration Category.

-Be aware that dates for cross-registering – in the School of International and Public Affairs (SIPA) or the Graduate School of Business (GSB), for example – are not shown here.
+Be aware that dates for Cross Registration – in the School of International and Public Affairs (SIPA) or the Graduate School of Business (GSB), for example – are not shown here.

-Change of Program: Adjust your schedule and add and drop classes during this period, without penalty.
+Change of Program-Fall and Spring: Adjust your schedule and add and drop classes during this period, without penalty.
 Most classes can be added and dropped on Student Services Online (SSOL) during this period.
-So, to avoid late fees, enroll in your registration category or better enroll in the typical set of Mathematics of Finance courses by the end of the day on Friday, August 30, and then adjust your schedule and add and drop classes during the Change-of-Program period.
+So, to avoid late fees, enroll in your registration category or better enroll in the typical set of Mathematics of Finance during your registration appointment times in late August, and then adjust your schedule and add and drop classes during the Change-of-Program period.
 If you are a full-time student, it is preferable that you register for required courses as soon as possible.
 After the Change-of-Program period, you may no longer add classes.

-Last Day to Receive Full Tuition Refund for Class Dropped: You receive the relevant tuition refund if
+Last Day to Receive Full Tuition Refund for Class Dropped-Fall and Spring: You receive the relevant tuition refund if

 - You drop down a Registration Unit category on or before this date, or

 - You withdraw completely on or before this date